InteractiveAdvertisingBureau/USPrivacy/USP API.md

 The callback shall be called immediately and without any asynchronous logic with whatever information is available in the current state of the library.

-A value of `false` will be passed as the argument to the `success` callback when no uspData object could be returned.
+A value of `false` will be passed as the value to the `success` argument to the callback when no uspData object could be returned.

 The `callback` shall be invoked only once per api call with this command.